RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-13-metro-javascript-app---strongly-typed.md

 })();
 {% endhighlight %}

-Now here's the magic moment :), type in `Netflix.context.` and you should see Intellisene kicking in.
+Now roll drum here's the magic moment `:)`, type in `Netflix.context.` and you should see Intellisene kicking in.
 Before we move on let's celebrate by leaving the computer and doing whatever you prefer to do when you celebrate.

 [ ![Image](/img/metro-javascript-app---strong-typed-Intellisense.jpg "Intellisense") ]